 We know how that turned out.

 Shame, fear, guilt: those are the reasons we lie.
-Shame, fear, guilt: those can also be the reasons we tell the truth, but I think a much more powerful one is love.
+Shame, fear, guilt: those can also be the reasons we tell the truth.
+But I think a much more powerful reason is love.
 The most radical act of love is to tell the truth.
-That flies in the face of a lot of what we're taught growing up, and of course, we have to use discernment too (there are times when telling the truth is not loving or safe), but by and large, it stands: honesty moves us closer to love, not further away.
+That flies in the face of a lot of what we're taught growing up, and of course, we have to use discernment (there are times when telling the truth is not loving or safe), but by and large, it stands: honesty moves us closer to love, not further away.

 You also have to believe—or at least be willing to try to believe, like I said—that you are loved and good and totally, 100% okay, even when your pants are en fuego.